-The new Nano-Air pieces are less lightweight belay jackets than a wind shirt and fleece rolled into one, but with more stretch and quicker drying time.
-The Nano-Air pieces are something new conceptually, and are made possible by advances in material, in particular by proprietary FullRange Insulation, a stretchier cousin to Polartec Alpha.
+The Nano-Air Jacket and Hoody are tailor-made for high output winter activity.
+These pieces of outerwear are less lightweight belay jackets than a wind shirt and fleece rolled into one, but with more stretch and quicker drying time.
+Both the Nano-Air Jacket and Hoody have become classic outerwear made possible by proprietary FullRange Insulation, a stretchier cousin to Polartec Alpha.

 I have had the opportunity to take my Hoody out once.
 I toted it along for some AM stargazing at 3,000+ feet on Mount Greylock—Massachusetts’ highest peak—followed by a view of the sunrise in the summit winds.
 I wasn’t on the move enough to put the jacket’s breathability to the test, but I can confirm that the fabric really does stretch both crosswise and lengthwise.
 And the nylon facing preformed better in the wind than I had expected.